• Home

 Step 1: Preheat the oven to 400F

 If you’re using the Challenger Breadware Pan then place the lid of the Challenger Breadware Pan into the oven.
 Preheat the lid and oven to 400F while you make the dough.
-If you’re using cookie sheets, there’s no need to do this step.
+If you’re using cookie sheets, continue to step 2.

 Step 2: Bloom the yeast for breadsticks